RaycarlLei/WordAIsupport/README.md

 ## 3. How We Collect Data

 OpenAI API: We utilize the OpenAI API to retrieve vocabulary meanings.
+Firebase authorization: We utilize Firebase for log-in and sign-up services.

 ## 4. Data Sharing